ChessPiece21/LIS-545/README.md

 # LIS-545
-All my work for Digital Preservation in the MLIS program at the University of Washington.
+All my work for Data Curation in the MLIS program at the University of Washington.